davidsantiago01/Dashboard_Excel_Personal_Rotation_Case_Study/README.md

 ## Final Dashboard
 We got requested to include a two graphs and a table.
 We decided to use information we have not touched yet.
 We have choose the following:

 - Performance Table versus Manchester Warehouses.
 We inserted a Pivot of Warehouse Staff Hiring directly into the Dashboard sheet, ciltering by the six cities we have Data from our competition and compare.
+Adding a Conditional Formatting in Green color if we have above their number, and in Red Color if we were subpar.

   <img width="435" height="176" alt="image" src="https://github.com/user-attachments/assets/cb8d4cc5-1228-4376-ab5a-eff3807acd95" />
   <img width="162" height="182" alt="image" src="https://github.com/user-attachments/assets/4fa6228c-a0e6-4624-8344-19ccf238d823" />

+-